turingschool/front-end-curriculum/lessons/module-2/testing-tdd-mocha-and-chai.md

     `expect(player.winningWords)to.be.an('array');`
     `expect(player.winningWords.length).to.equal(1);`
   1. How would we write our tests for testing what the function returns (happy and sad path)?
-  1. Is this function pure?
+  1. Is this `checkForWin` function pure?
 Why or why not?
   1. Why might side effects be difficult to test?
 </section>

 <section class="note">
 ### What makes a good test?

-- Test one thing
+- Test one outcome or result
 - Do not have control flow (`if`, `when`, `for`) statements
 - Can be used as documentation for the code they test
 - Are clear and easy to read